 - Checking-in regularly

 Relationship-building like this expands a business owner’s or executive’s knowledge about their people.
 As a result, it also provides more insight into employees’ strengths and how to help each person reach their full potential.
-In short, the more you get to know your employees, you’ll not only have a stronger team—you’ll become an effective, more emotionally intelligent leader.
+In short, the more you get to know your employees, you’ll not only have a stronger team—you’ll become an effective, more emotionally intelligent person and leader.

 Emotions Can Be a Leader’s Greatest Advantage